johkin/Ticket2Calendar/README.md

 Ticket2Calendar is an Android app used to collect ticket/event information from a SMS and put it in a calendar instance.

-Currently it supports Swedens train company SJ, and there are (untested) code to support Swebus tickets.
+Currently it supports Swedens train company SJ and Swebus tickets.

 ## How to use it?